See under ‘Twill’.

 A denim dye process in which the denim is dyed with grey sulphur dye before the indigo is added.

-A term to describe how denim feels, referring to the material’s specific characteristics like smoothness,stiffness, stretchability or thickness.
+A term to describe how denim feels, referring to the material’s speci c characteristics like smoothness, stiffness, stretchability or thickness.

-A dyeing process to maximize color penetration, that also makes the yarn keep its soft feel.
-Yarn is looped over a hook and dipped in water, which opens up the fibers.
+A dyeing process to maximize colour penetration, that also makes the yarn keep its soft feel.
+Yarn is looped over a hook and dipped in water, which opens up the bres.
 This allows the dye to reach everywhere.
 The fabric is left in the dye for 48 hours, then washed and redipped, a process that is repeated a few times.

 All denim that is heavier than 12 oz. is considered heavy weight.

-Is a low-cost and extreme versatile seed plant.
-It is cultivated in China from as far back as 4000 BC.
-It is one of the strongest plant fibers and creates a durable fabric similar in texture to linen.
+Is a low-cost, extremely versatile seed plant.
+The plant was cultivated in China as far back as 4000 BC.
+It is one of the strongest plant bres and creates a durable fabric similar in texture to linen.
+Besides wool and ax, it is one of the oldest raw materials of textile.

-Style of jeans especially popular in the 1960s and early ‘70s.
-It featured a low waist and tight fit, which inspired the nickname.
+Style of jeans especially popular in the 1960s and early 1970s.
+It featured a low waist and tight t, which inspired the nickname.

 Very short cut-off jeans for women, they’re typically cut off right below the seat, exposing the whole of the leg.
-It became a common sight in the 1970s.
+It became a common sight in the 1970s and is in fashion again since 2011.

 A term used to describe fabric that has been washed time and again for an extremely faded look.

-The term ‘Iro-Ochi’ is Japanese for “color slips”, and as such refers to a look whereby only exposed areas are faded during the fading process.
+The term Iro-Ochi is Japanese for ‘colour slips’, and as such refers to a look whereby only exposed areas are faded during the fading process.

 Lee started using their exclusive Jelt Denim on their denim garments from 1925 onwards.
-It was a 11.5 oz. denim but had the quality of a 13 oz. fabric due to its tight construction and twisted yarn.
-The “J” in their 101J denim jacket stands for Jelt.
+It was an 11.5 oz. denim but had the quality of a 13 oz. fabric due to its tight construction and twisted yarn.
+The ‘J’ in their 101J denim jacket stands for Jelt.

 Item that identifies a brand and the garment used for the cloth.
 It shows the brand logo, and other relevant brand information.

-A laser is used to burn off dye off the surface of the fabric.
-Can be used to create effects such as wrinkles or lettering.
+A laser is used to burn dye off the surface of the fabric.
+It can be used to create vintage effects such as wrinkles or lettering.
+This technique is generally more sustainable than sand blasting.

 Describes how the direction of the weave heads to the left.
 It gives the material a soft feel after washing.
-It is however difficult to produce as it needs to be treated with care during sanforization and finishing.
+It is however dif cult to produce as it needs to be treated with care during sanforization and nishing.

 The openings at the bottom of all pairs of (denim) pants.
 The width of it varies per brand and model.

-A loom is a weaving machine that produces fabric by weaving vertical threads of yarn (link: Warp) with horizontal threads (link: Weft, Filling).
-There are three types to be distinguished: Dummy shuttle (Link), Rapier (Link) and Fluid Jet (Link).
+A loom is a weaving machine that produces fabric by weaving vertical threads of yarn (warp) with horizontal threads (weft).

-This is Dupont’s trademark for elasthane, the artificial fiber that is obtained from a resin known as segmented polyurethane.
-“Lycra” is a registered trademark of the Invista Group that is part of the US-based chemical group.
-The most commonly used variety of Lycra in stretch jeans is the T-400 type which is very resistant to chlorine.
+This is Dupont’s trademark for elasthane, the arti cial bre that is obtained from a resin known as segmented polyurethane.
+‘Lycra’ is a registered trademark of the Invista Group that is part of the US-based chemical group.
+The most commonly used variety of Lycra in stretch jeans is the T-400 type, which is very resistant to chlorine.

-The generic name for cellulosic fiber.
+The generic name for cellulosic bre.
 It is biodegradable (made from dissolved wood pulp) therefore not hazardous to the environment.
-It is durable and versatile, as it can be manipulated to look like different fabrics.
+It is durable and versatile, as it can be manipulated to look like difft.

 A process in which denim is pulled over horizontally placed rollers that are wrapped in either abrasive paper or a chemical abrasion agent.
-It leads to a faded color and softens the texture.
+It leads to a faded colour and softens the texture.

 Millwash is a term for denim that has already been washed before being delivered to garment manufacturers.